Deep learning via message passing algorithms based on belief propagation: BP-based message passing algorithms

-From BP, we derive other 3 message passing algorithms useful for the deep network training setting, all of which are well known to the literature: BP-Inspired (BPI) message passing \ref{app:BPI}, mean-field (MF) \ref{app:BPI}, and approximate message passing (AMP) \ref{app:AMP}.
+We derive the BP equations in \ref{sec:bp_derivation} and present them all together in \ref{app:BP}.
+From BP, we derive other 3 message passing algorithms useful for the deep network training setting, all of which are well known to the literature: BP-Inspired (BPI) message passing \ref{app:BPI}, mean-field (MF) \ref{app:MF}, and approximate message passing (AMP) \ref{app:AMP}.
 The AMP derivation is the more involved and given in \ref{sec:amp_derivation}.
-In all these cases, message updates can be divided in a forward pass and a backward pass, as also done in \citep{fletcher2018inference} in a multi-layer inference setting.
+In all these cases, message updates can be divided in a forward pass and a backward pass, as also done in \citet{fletcher2018inference} in a multi-layer inference setting.
 The BP algorithm is compactly reported in Algorithm \ref{alg:DeepMP}.

 In our notation, $\ell$ denotes the layer index, $\tau$ the BP iteration index, $k$ an output neuron index, $i$ an input neuron index, and $n$ a sample index.

 We report below, for convenience, some of the considerations also present in the main text.